 The population is largely homogeneous and has relatively little racial or religious strife.
 Of the 25% who are not ethnically Thai, the majority are ethnic Chinese who have had an economic impact over the past century far outweighing their numbers.
-About 95% of Thais are Buddhist, 4% are Muslim, and a handful of other religions make up the remaining 1%.
+About 93% of Thais are Buddhist, 5% are Muslim, 1% are Christian, and a handful of other religions make up the remaining 1%.
 Although Buddhism imposes no specific prohibitions on business, the religion exerts influence on business dealings in that the Thai people tend to adhere to Buddhist principles such as avoidance of conflict and respect for established hierarchy.